 We are investing in our water network to increase our security of supply.
-The first project is the replacement of about a quarter of Inglewood's pipes over three years.
+The first project is the replacement of nearly half of Inglewood's pipes over three years.

-The first phase of the work is replacing the old pipes in the Inglewood urban area, which will be followed by replacing the main pipes that connect the town to the reservoir.
+Phase one: The first phase of the work replaced several old pipes in the Inglewood urban area and installed new pipes between the town and its reservoirs.

 When a new pipe is connected to the network there will be a short water shutdown in the area, lasting usually a few hours.
 We'll advise affected householders about the date and time of a shutdown before it happens.
 We recommend that people have a supply of bottled water on hand to tide them over during the shutdowns.